belka-fiz/poker/README.md

 ## Plans
 I'm going to..
-- Make a normal entry point instead of 'sandbox' that is used now to configure each game.
 - Tidy up the structure of the program, separate modules into folders, etc.
 - Separate player interface from the game and make AI work through the same interface.
 This should also help to test the system allowing to emulate players.
 - Implement some math to the AI, instead of just looping through all possible cards and combinations.
 There are some drafts already.